Anki keeps lots of information about your learning. This information is called Anki Stats. Some of the information included in Anki Stats:

 Example from a student who is not progressing

-As you can see, this student barely studies at all (only 5 days per month, 16% of days).
-The student only studied a total of 38 minutes for the whole month!
+As you can see, George barely studies at all (only 5 days per month, 16% of days).
+George only studied for a total of 38 minutes for the whole month.

 Here we can see that most of the chart is light green.
-That means the student doesn’t really know most of the information in the flashcard system.
+That means George doesn’t really know most of the information in the flashcard system.
 There are only a total of 135 cards, which is extremely low.

-This student may never become fluent.
-He’s not learning enough words in order to have an intelligent conversation.
-Even a 2 -year old child has more vocabulary.
+George may never become fluent.
+He is not learning enough words in order to have an intelligent conversation.
+A 2 -year old child has more vocabulary than George.
 If he wants to actually use the language to communicate with adults he’ll need to learn a lot more vocabulary.

 My Champion Anki Stats

 Below you can see my Anki Stats while I was learning Spanish.
 This data is from a few years ago so Anki looks different.